 - A. Applicability: If a setback standard does not appear on the two-page layout for a zoning district, then the standard does not apply to that particular zoning district. - 1.
 Minimum Dwelling Site Front Setback: The minimum dwelling site front setback shall be per each two-page layout in Article 02: Zoning Districts. - 2.
 Minimum Dwelling Site Side Setback: The minimum dwelling site side setback shall be per each two-page layout in Article 02: Zoning Districts. - 3.
 Minimum Dwelling Site Rear Setback: The minimum dwelling site rear setback shall be per each two-page layout in Article 02: Zoning Districts. - 4.
 Minimum Front Setback: - a.
 The minimum front setback shall be as per each two-page layout in Article 02: Zoning Districts. - b.
 Where a subdivision has been platted and substantially built-out utilizing a front setback less than that required by Article 02: Zoning Districts, an infill lot may utilize the established building setback as defined in Article 11: Definitions. - 5.
 Minimum Side Setback: - a.
 The minimum side setback shall be as per each two-page layout in Article 02: Zoning Districts. - b.
-Where a subdivision has been platted and substantially built-out utilizing a side setback less than that required by Article 02: Zoning Districts, an infill lot may utilize the established building setback as defined in Article 11: Definitions. - c.
-In a M1 District, where a subdivision includes single-family attached dwelling units in the form of a duplex building that has been constructed using a zero side yard setback along the common wall, said zero setback shall be applied along the common wall should the primary structure or a portion of the primary structure need reconstructed. - 6.
+Where a subdivision has been platted and substantially built-out utilizing a side setback less than that required by Article 02: Zoning Districts, an infill lot may utilize the established building setback as defined in Article 11: Definitions. - 6.
 Minimum Rear Setback: - a.
 The minimum rear setback shall be as per each two-page layout in Article 02: Zoning Districts. - b.
 Where a subdivision has been platted and substantially built-out utilizing a rear setback less than that required by Article 02: Zoning Districts, an infill lot may utilize the established building setback as defined in Article 11: Definitions.